ample/crds-media/README.md

 ### Pagination

 You can paginate one or more collections, on a per-page basis, by defining a `paginate` object in template front-matter.
-In the following example, the `articles` collection will be reduced to multiple pages containing `8` or less document instances and exposed to the template via the `page.articles` variable...
+In the following example, the `articles` collection will be reduced to multiple pages containing `8` or fewer document instances and exposed to the template via the `page.articles` variable...

 ```liquid
 ---